lucharo/lucharo.github.io/content/posts/seasonsflow.md

 not want to leave the house when it's cold and dark outside.
 That it's ok to rest, to use this season for some emotional recycling, to ground myself in quality sleep, cooking hearty meals, working on the things I am currently working on which do require a lot of sitting down in the quiet.
+Winter reminds me that it's ok for things to take time, it's ok to go slowly.
 The sun will inevitably come back, the warm long days, going out for hours on end, enjoying endless hours chatting & laughing with friends.
 For now, I rest.